UbiquityRobotics/learn/noetic/magnisilver/shell_tower_assembly.md

     ![Screen Back Screw](../../assets/shell_tower/screen_back.png)

-5. Use **6xM6x12mm Button Socket screws** from zip bag to put the two angle parts of the tower together.
+5. Use **6xM6x15mm Cap Socket screws** from zip bag to put the two angle parts of the tower together.

     The holes in two parts might not always fully align if the parts are just out of the box.
 If that is the case first screw the front two screws tightly and then use a bit of force to also screw the others.
 The parts should fit together with a bit of effort.